farahdian/dear-michael/README.md

 The "a penny for your thoughts" button links to a thought record form.
 The form is based on a mix of CBT sheets I've worked with and a therapy bot called Woebot.
 The data is then posted to an Airtable that will record each submission.

 There's also what I'll call the note element(Michael,...Farah x).
-It shows a different message depending on the time of day.
+It shows a different message depending on the time of day you open it.
 I'll let you figure that one out ;)